-Prior to my first day of teaching high school, I was given advice from the person who had just hired me.
+Prior to my first day of teaching high school, the person who hired me gave me advice.
 He told me exactly what I should do on the first day.
 He said, “Do what you did during your demo lesson, and the students will love you!”
 This advice practically destroyed my entire first year and my chances for keeping my job beyond that year.

 As the saying goes, you never get a second chance to make a first impression.
 After 23 years of teaching, I still mentally plan the first rehearsal more than any other rehearsal.
-While every teacher has a different situation, there are certain universal mistakes that negatively impact the start of the year; these tangible missteps can be avoided, should we be aware of them in advance.
+While every teacher has a different situation, there are certain universal mistakes that negatively impact the start of the year; we can avoid these tangible missteps, should we be aware of them in advance.

 Here are 11 things to avoid doing at the first rehearsal: